 A daily online game (Pick 3) was started in 1980, bringing a significant increase in sales (about 24% higher in fiscal year 1981 than in 1976).
 A second daily game (Pick 4) was added in 1984.
 Although several years had flat or slightly declining sales, the overall sales trend was upward, with gross sales exceeding \$2 billion in fiscal year 2007.
+A third daily game (My3) was added in 2012.

 A weekly "Lotto" game was added in 1983.
 A second weekly "Lotto" game was added in 1986 but replaced with a "Lotto 7" game in 1987.
-"Lotto 7" was replaced in 1988 with a game now called "Little Lotto," and the Lotto game returned to its twice-weekly drawing format in 1990.
-Current lottery games include the two daily games (Pick 3 and Pick 4), with drawings twice a day Monday through Sunday; "Little Lotto" with seven drawings per week; "Lotto" with three drawings per week; and about 50 instant games.
-What is now called "Mega Millions"-a multistate lotto game conducted jointly with 40 other states-began in September 1996 with drawings on Tuesdays and Fridays.
-The Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.
-A 2009 law required the Department of Revenue to contract with a private manager to manage its operations.
+"Lotto 7" was replaced in 1988 with a game now called "Lucky Day."
+The Lotto game returned to its twice-weekly drawing format in 1990, expanded to five days a week in 1998, and became a daily game in 2004.

+Current lottery games include the four twice-daily games (My3, Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; "Hit or Miss" with four drawings each day; and about 55 instant games.
+What is now called "Mega Millions"-a multistate lotto game conducted jointly with 42 other states-began in September 1996 with drawings on Tuesdays and Fridays.
+Powerball-a multistate lottery that Illinois joined in 2010-is conducted jointly with 42 other states and has drawings on Wednesdays and Saturdays.
+The occasional Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.

+A 2009 law required the Department of Revenue (now the Department of the Lottery) to contract with a private manager to manage lottery operations.
 The private manager was to implement a pilot program to sell lottery tickets on the Internet if the U.S. Department of Justice approved.
-The Department contracted with Northstar Lottery Group for it to manage lottery operations starting on July 1, 2011.
-In 2010 Illinois also began offering Powerball, joining 41 states participating in that multistate lottery.
-Drawings are held twice a week.
+The Department of Revenue contracted with Northstar Lottery Group for it to manage lottery operations starting on July 1, 2011.
+A 2012 law allowed Powerball to be added to the pilot program to sell tickets on the Internet.

-Lottery 73
+Lottery 81